 - 2 medium carrots cut into half moons

-- 4 cups cooked brown rice for serving
+- 4 cups cooked brown rice for serving, optional

 - 2 tablespoons thinly sliced basil leaves for servings